Under Texas Law, Which Family Members Can File a Wrongful Death Truck Accident Lawsuit?

 Simply put, wrongful death claims are reserved for:

-- Spouses - This includes those who are officially married and those who have informal marriages under Texas law.
+- Spouses - This includes those who are officially married and those who have common law marriages under Texas law.
 In addition, last year's Supreme Court decision in Obergefell v.
-Hodges means that same-sex spouses, either formal or informal, have the same rights as opposite sex couples.
+Hodges means that same-sex spouses, either formal or informal, have the same rights as heterosexual couples.

 - Children - Children of the deceased, including adoptive children, also have wrongful death claims.

 - Parents - Parents of the deceased, either biological or adoptive.

 On the other hand, the list of people ineligible to file wrongful death claims in Texas includes siblings, grandparents, cousins, friends, and unmarried partners, regardless of the relationship's duration.